orstavik/JoiEvents/docs/4_EventSequence/9_AntiPattern_checked.md

 ## Discussion: Which lessons can `checked` teach us?

+## Demo: How `checked` should have been implemented

+> todo turn the paragraphs below into a demo about how checked should have been implemented.

 If we need to make a similar attribute like `checked` in a web component or EventSequence today, how should we do it?

 1. It is clear that the `checked` attribute is broken.
 The DOM attributes (the HTML view) should be just as dynamic as the DOM properties (the JS view).
 With a dynamic `checked` attribute, you could *skip* both the current `:checked` pseudo-class and the separate `.checked` JS property as `.getAttribute("checked")` from JS and `[checked]` in CSS would serve the same purposes.